-The confidential Security Target [10] contains an overview about the blocking options of the memory size ranges, certain modules, peripherals and interface options.
-The blocking option can be applied and configured by Infineon Technologies AG and partly within defined limits by the user.
-Within those limitations the TOE configurations can vary under only one identical IC-hardware and one M-number with the above described design steps and without impact on security.
+The following listing contains the memory size ranges and the other blocking options, focusing on the user available limitations.
+Within those limitations the TOE configurations can vary under only one identical IC-hardware and one M-number with design step - the M7893 B11 - and without impact on security.
 All of these possible variations are covered by this certificate.